Secondhand Smoke And Child Custody In Illinois

 “Secondhand tobacco smoke causes at least 65,000 deaths each year from heart disease and lung cancer according to the National Cancer Institute.
 Secondhand tobacco smoke causes heart disease, stroke, cancer, sudden infant death syndrome, low-birth-weight in infants, asthma and exacerbation of asthma, bronchitis and pneumonia in children and adults.
 Secondhand tobacco smoke is the third leading cause of preventable death in the United States.
 Illinois workers exposed to secondhand tobacco smoke are at increased risk of premature death.
 An estimated 2,900 Illinois citizens die each year from exposure to secondhand tobacco smoke.”
 410 ILCS 82/5

 An Illinois divorce judge can’t say that a valid Illinois law cannot be part of a parenting plan.

 You can even quote the criminal law that forbids smoking in a vehicle when there’s a child.

 “A person shall not smoke in a motor vehicle, whether it is in motion or at rest, if a person under 18 years of age is in the vehicle, regardless of whether the vehicle’s windows are open.”
 625 ILCS 5/11-1432

-After you get a judge to concede that the law, itself, should be included in your allocation of parenting time and parenting responsibilities, you can probably include any prohibition on smoking.
+After you get a judge to concede that the Illinois law, itself, should be included in your final Allocation Of Parenting Time And Parenting Responsibilities, you can probably include any prohibition on smoking.

 Prohibiting Smoking Around Children After Your Allocation for Parenting Time And Parenting Responsibilities Is Already Entered.

-If you managed to get anti-smoking language in your parenting plan as I described above and the other parent smoked in front of or around your kids, that parent just defied a court order.
+If you managed to get anti-smoking language in your parenting plan and the other parent subsequently smokes in front of or around your kids, that parent just defied a court order.